1D10T1C-STUD10S/more-to-explore/docs/structures>dungeons.md

 ## 2. Airship Dungeon:

+   Flying fortresses of mechanical genius and the motherships of the newly founded Illager Aeronautics division, these terrifying feats of engineering are the pride of the Tinkerers, and can rain hellfire from above.

 ***Difficulty***: end-game

 **Loot**: sky essence, spellbooks (feather flight only), steel, diamond, redstone, arrows, fireworks, mechanical helmet, metal sheets, cogs